To implement a curriculum which:

 Teaching and Learning, Assessment and Feedback

-- Starting points are identified through accurate teacher assessment and/or prior learning.
+- Starting points are identified through accurate teacher assessment and prior learning.

 - The intended learning is always the focus of actions in the classroom.
 Activities and resources are carefully chosen and deliberately designed to focus effort towards practising the learning intentions.